jonnonz1/nz-statute-book/acts/public/1987/auckland-airport-act-1987.md

 (5A) The Ministers may from time to time exercise all or any of the Crown's rights and powers as the holder of any equity securities or any debt securities of the company.
 (6) On and after the vesting day the company shall be deemed to be an airport company within the meaning, and for the purposes, of the Airport Authorities Act 1966.
 (6A) Subsection (6) is subject to clause 39 of Schedule 1 of the Civil Aviation Act 2023.
-(7) Nothing in section 134 of the Companies Act 1955, section 3A of the Airport Authorities Act 1966, or sections 228 to 230 of the Civil Aviation Act 2023 applies to the company.
+(7) Nothing in section 134 of the Companies Act 1955 or section 3A of the Airport Authorities Act 1966 applies to the company.

 ### 4A Provisions relating to holding of securities by Minister
 (1) Equity securities and debt securities issued by the company and held in the name of a person described as one of the Ministers shall be held by the person from the time being holding the office of that Minister.